-Our community asked for food; we offer weekly breakfasts and a chance to grow food in our 32 bed community garden.
+Our community asked for food; we offer weekly breakfasts, partner with area churches to provide lunches four times per week, and five a chance to grow food in over 200 raised beds in 4 community gardens.
 Our neighbors asked to have a voice in the community; we take their ideas to people who are seeking to better serve our neighborhood.
 Several have asked for community service opportunities to meet requirements for parole; we give them a place to serve.
 Our elderly asked for a chicken coop; we recruited volunteers to build one.
 Many asked for a cool space in the summer and a warm place in the winter to hang out, enjoy some conversation, and get a cup of coffee.
 We added a coffee-shop like room.

 Our gardeners asked for ways to preserve their food; we built solar food dehydrators and taught canning workshops.
 Our guys asked for tools to complete odd jobs for neighbors; we provided a tool library.
 Our community asked for the reason for the hope that is within us; we not only gave them the Words of Christ, but the actions of Christ as well.